-Training Thousands of Lora Adapters at Once
+Training Thousands of LoRA Adapters at Once

 Overview

 LoRA-based post-training decomposes a model into two components: a shared base model and a lightweight low-rank adapter that captures task-specific updates.
 This setup works well when training a single policy, since only the adapter parameters need to be optimized.
-However, it fails to scale when many policies are fine-tuned in parallel.
+However, it underutilizes resources when many policies are fine-tuned in parallel.
 Each LoRA training run still requires deployment of the full base model alongside its adapter, causing the same underlying model weights to be replicated across concurrent runs.
 As the number of policies scales, this duplication introduces substantial wasted VRAM.

-Concurrent users by training method
+Concurrent policies by training method

 What if we could share the same base model between policies, and just fine-tune different LoRA adapters in a single batch?
-This is cleaner and solves scalability: we can keep one base model, route tokens to different LoRA adapters, and have the training/inference stack treat LoRA adapters as cheap concurrent policies rather than separate model replicas.
+This is cleaner and improves scalability: we can keep one base model, route tokens to different LoRA adapters, and have the training/inference stack treat LoRA adapters as cheap concurrent policies rather than separate model replicas.

 We built on our prior work of supporting LoRA RL for the Qwen3.5 model family, with the goal of extending our training stack from "one LoRA policy" to "many LoRA policies, in the same training step."